Reduce, Reuse, Recycle

 Tips for reducing the trash you generate

-• Pack a waste free-lunch.
+• Pack a waste-free lunch.
 Use jars or other reusable containers instead of packaging in single-use plastic bags.

 • Purchase cloth napkins instead of disposal ones.
 Use metal cutlery and reusable lunchboxes instead of disposable bags.